 After his enlightenment, Sakyamuni Buddha was not sure that this path to freedom could be understood by all mankind.
 He felt that mans attachment to the ego was so strong that it would be virtually impossible to break from the bonds of self-centeredness and to realize, true compassion.

-The content of this first sermon given by the Sakyamuni Buddha to his five companions is known as shiten borin setting the wheel of Dharma in motion.
+The content of this first sermon given by the Sakyamuni Buddha to his five companions is known as “shiten borin” setting the wheel of Dharma in motion.
 The contents of this sermon can be summarized as the Four Noble Truths.
-(1) Life is suffering, as expressed in his first concerns of the eight suffering, which had lead him to begin his search.
+(1) There is suffering in our lives, as expressed in his first concerns of the eight suffering, which had lead him to begin his search.
 (2) This suffering is caused by our attachment to ego.
 The desire that the changing will become unchanging causes suffering.
 (3) It is possible to gain freedom from this suffering.
 If we can understand the true nature of ourselves and see the cause of our attachment to ego, we can find liberation from this cycle of suffering.
 (4) The Eightfold Noble Path is the process to transcend this cycle of suffering.
 The path is composed of Right View, Right Thought, Right Speech, Right Conduct, Right Livelihood, Right Effort, Right Mindfulness, and Meditation.

 After hearing the Sakyamuni Buddha extol this teaching, each of his companions came to realize enlightenment.
 They took vows to follow the Sakyamuni Buddha and to share their understanding with others.
 This is traditionally viewed as the beginning of the Sangha, the Buddhist order.